secar600/secar-documents/source/diagnostics.rst

 Viewer images can be saved, for example for placement in the ELOG.
 To save a viewer image

 - Press stop button (next to Live) to pause live view
+- Goto File and "Save Results" - this is recommended as it saves all settings that go along with the image.
+It will create a png, a tiff, and a json file with the viewer settings.
-- Click the button with the floppy disk icon to save the image – a typical path and file name (adapt to the viewer in use) is Documents/Pictures/D1836_year_month_day_hour_minute_viola.png
+- Alternatively you can just save the image by clicking the button with the floppy disk icon  – a typical path and file name (adapt to the viewer in use) is Documents/Pictures/D1836_year_month_day_hour_minute_viola.png

 **Calibration**